youngchoi-arrieta/system_engineer/index.md

       url: /story/
     - label: "View Portfolio"
       url: /portfolio/
-excerpt: "A living website that weaves together my life story, research, creations, and notes."
+excerpt: "A journey through research, teaching, and engineering — turning struggles into growth."
 ---

 Welcome — this site is my **documented portfolio**: a place where I connect _life events_ with _works_ and _ideas_.